 Planning a summer road trip along The Pacific Coast Highway?
 Set your course for sunny Santa Barbara.
 Golden Retrievers who dream of visiting the Golden State can take a tour of the Pacific Ocean with Sunset Kidd Sailing Cruises, or cruise along the coast to one of the region’s best-loved dog beaches, Arroyo Burro Beach.
 Fido can also join you on the shady patio of the Santa Barbara Winery, where he can sip a bowl of water while you sample award-winning wines.

 Call it a night at the “pupular” Hilton Santa Barbara Beachfront Resort.
 After check-in, your pooch can join you for dinner and drinks on the patio, or you can order something off the dog menu from the comfort of your room.
-Another option just three blocks from the sand is Beach House Inn, where funky rooms guarantee a unique stay.
 For a more affordable dog-friendly hotel, Motel 6 Santa Barbara Beach is the chain’s original location.

 Mackinac Island, MI